kangasbros/mempass/README.md

 Remember to back up your entropy string!
 Simply copy your ~/.mempass/settings.conf after the first run to usb stick or to cloud.
 A hacker has to know your passphrase and get the entropy string to get the passwords.

 Because passwords are generated deterministically from entropy and passphrase, you don't need to sync passwords or store anything on the cloud.
-Everything should be instantly synced.

 ## Installation